-Top Michigan Plastic Surgeon
+Top Michigan Rhinoplasty Surgeon

 How Nose Reshaping is Performed

-There are many techniques to rhinoplasty.
-Surgery could be performed through incisions placed inside the nose; this is called “closed rhinoplasty.”
+There are many different rhinoplasty techniques.
+Surgery may be performed through incisions placed inside the nose; this is called “closed rhinoplasty.”
 Another technique is “open rhinoplasty” where the incisions are made across the columella, the vertical strip of tissue separating the nostrils, as well as within the nose.

-What to Expect After Surgery
+What to Expect After Rhinoplasty Surgery

 The first week after surgery you should rest your head in an elevated position to help minimize swelling.
 You may experience some bleeding, bruising and swelling, but this will subside over a few weeks.

-In addition to a nasal splint you will also have some packing inside the nose, which will be removed by your surgeon.
+In addition to a nasal splint you will also typically have some packing inside the nose, which will be removed by your surgeon.
 Within 10 days after surgery, your swelling should reach its peak and begin to subside.
 You can apply makeup to conceal any bruising.
 Some moderate activity can be resumed, but nothing strenuous.
 Several weeks after the surgery you can resume most of your normal activities.